 The head of Queensland’s Anglicans, Archbishop Phillip John Aspinall, has received Australia’s highest honour, the Companion (AC) or the Order of Australia: “For eminent service to the Anglican Church of Australia, to the development of ecumenical relationships and professional standards, and through commitment to social justice and welfare.”

 Aspinall began his working life as a computer programmer for the Tasmanian Education Department, before becoming an Anglican Priest (ordained minister).
-His first parish was the Bridgewater-Gagebrook Special Area of Ministry, a large public housing estate in Hobart where his training meant he could taught basic computer courses to people at Skillshare.
+His first parish was the Bridgewater-Gagebrook Special Area of Ministry, a large public housing estate in Hobart where his training meant he could teach basic computer courses to people at Skillshare.
 He later headed Anglicare Tasmania.
 He has been a key leader of the more liberal part of the Anglican Church of Australia, which he served as primate (national leader) 2005 to 2014.

 He served as a bishop in Adelaide before becoming Archbishop of Brisbane in 2002.